qiuxintao101/cobra/docs/tutorials.rst

       :alt: tutorial 3 sf heatmap
       :align: center

   The Sample-Sample Correlation shows clearly that the samples collected at different time frame cluster together.
 In addition, samples collected closer time points (for instance, 0h and 3h) appears to be more similar.
-We observe three clusters that show clear differences in open chromatin between the early (cluster 1), intermediate (cluster 2), and late stage (cluster 3) time points.
+We observe three clusters that show clear differences in open chromatin between the early (cluster 1 - 0h and 3h), intermediate (cluster 2 - 24h), and late stage (cluster 3 - 96h and 120h) time points.

-2. **Supervised Analysis - Limma/DeSeq2 Differential Peak Analysis**:
+2. **Supervised Analysis - DeSeq2 Differential Peak Analysis**:

     .. code-block:: Bash